jedisct1/iptoasn-webservice/README.md

 # iptoasn-webservice

-Webservice to map IP addresses to AS information.
+Webservice to map IP addresses to AS information (and DNS history, soon).

 This is the source code of the public API from [iptoasn.com](https://iptoasn.com).